COPtoLON/Knowledgebase/1. Quantitative Finance/README.md

 Areas of finance -> areas of quantitative finance\
 Salary and profit structures -> ranking system within companies\
 Company structures -> mathematical subject structures\
-where do I find help? -> who do I connect with?\
-What resources do I have? -> where do I apply my resources?

 ### Areas of Quantitative finance